ravichas/AMPL-Tutorial/README.md

 This COLAB notebook will use AMPL for data cleaning, EDA and clustering on ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) data for HTR3A protein

 * [Tutorial-02:](https://github.com/ravichas/AMPL-Tutorial/blob/master/explore_data_excape_2_curation.ipynb) (**Mode: AMPL_GPU; Time: ~ 4 minutes**)
-This COLAB notebook will use AMPL for Data curation of HTR3A protein data from ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) Data
+This COLAB notebook will use AMPL for data curation of HTR3A protein data from ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) Data

 ### Explore HTR3A binding data from Drug Target Commons database